 Getting the most from the venue

 Some will choose to arrive at their destination and then ‘wing it’ when it comes to sightseeing and getting the feel for the city they are visiting.
-Others will prefer to have some idea of major things they’d like to do when they arrive, and it will often be helpful to do a little bit of research before you go in order to avoid missing out.
+Others will prefer to have some idea of major things they’d like to do when they arrive.
+It will often be helpful to do a little bit of research before you go in order to avoid missing out.

 I like to read a little bit about the place I will be visiting, and try to get an idea of events happening when I am in town.
 Sometimes there are specific festivals or sporting events that it would be fantastic to experience while you can, and they will often sell out in advance.